Don Koehler

 As a youth, he lived with his family on the north side of Chicago, attending Amundsen High School.

-Koehler's wore shoes that were size 22, but he once stated that his most bothersome clothing problem was finding socks that fit him.
+Koehler wore shoes that were size 22, but he once stated that his most bothersome clothing problem was finding socks that fit him.
 He was later able to find a hosiery company in Pennsylvania that began custom-making socks for him.

-Employment
+Career

 For 25 years Koehler worked as a salesman for the Big Joe Manufacturing Company, retiring three years before his death.
 He considered his size to be an advantage, for potential customers would often want to meet with him out of curiosity, and they always remembered him.

 Later life and death

 Later in life, he suffered from the medical condition kyphosis, resulting in (often severe) curvature of the spine.

 Koehler died in 1981 in Chicago from a reported heart condition, by which time he was estimated to be about 239 cm tall.
 He was 55 years old.

-Per Koehler's wishes, his body was cremated, and his ashes scattered on a lake in Wisconsin where he liked to fish.
+Per Koehler's wishes, his body was cremated, and his ashes scattered on Long Lake in Wisconsin where he liked to fish.